ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.5 File Based Action Requests/HOME.md

 ##### 5. Data Submission

-Finally, the data gets submitted to Oracle.
-This is a multi-stage process.
-If there are failures related to the data (according to Oracle), those will be reported back to the configured email address.
+The data is submitted to Oracle.
+This is a multi-stage process by Oracle.
+If there are failures at this point (according to Oracle), they will be extracted from Oracle and reported back to the email address configured for the boundary system ID.

 ![diagram](file-upload-flow.svg)